 • Never give support staff (or anyone else for that matter) remote access to your machine

-• Never give out your two-factor authentication (2FA) codes, this is not something we would ever ask for, or expect you to provide.
+• Never give out your login password or two-factor authentication (2FA) codes or secret key, this is not something we would ever ask for, or expect you to provide.

 • Double check that the support channel you are using is legitimate prior to sending funds.